Fonta1n3/FullyNoded/Docs/Wallets/JoinMarket.md

 # Join Market

+The next major release of Fully Noded will make Join Market wallet creation default for single-sig wallets.

 ## Wallet creation

 #### Single-sig wallets

 * BIP84 account for deriving the primary descriptors (invoice address generation and change)
 * Join Market native segwit standard 5 mixdepth accounts (0 to 4)
 * Utxos on the BIP84 keys will have a `mix` button which allows you to deposit to external addresses for any JM mixdepth

 WIP
 * Confirmation of a utxo on external deposit address will trigger...
-* This is clearly better suited for desktop environments as the taker bot will run on the device
+* This is clearly better suited for desktop environments as the bot will run on the device
 * If using a mobile device plug it in and disable auto lock